Looking for something the whole family can enjoy? Here are some of our favourite family-friendly days out in England.Read more...

-Northwest Norfolk & The Wash - A view from our expert author
+Northwest Norfolk & The Wash

 As you head west along the north Norfolk coast, it turns south just before the resort of Hunstanton and with a change of direction, comes a change of character.
 Instead of vast expanses of salt marshes, pebble cottages and silted medieval harbours we find ourselves in a zone of sandy beaches and low dunes, stone-banded cliff s and low chalk ridges inland.

 The coast runs down as far as King’s Lynn, which once had a far more important place in the scheme of things than it has today but, there again, so did Norfolk as a whole.